Estimation and Inference for High Dimensional Generalized Linear Models: A Splitting and Smoothing Approach: Data Example

 \section{Data Example}

-We analyzed a subset of the Boston Lung Cancer Survivor Cohort (BLCSC, \cite{Christiani2017blcs}) consisting of $n = 1,459$ individuals, among which $708$ are lung cancer patients and $751$ are controls.
-After data cleaning, the analyzable data contained $6,829$ SNPs, along with important demographic variables including age, gender, race, education level, and the smoking status (Table \ref{blcs_dem}).
-Since smoking plays a vital role in lung cancer, we are particularly interested in the interactions between the SNPs and smoking status, in addition to the main effects.
+We analyzed a subset of the BLCSC data \citep{Christiani2017blcs}, consisting of $n = 1,459$ individuals, among {whom} $708$ {were} lung cancer patients and $751$ {were} controls. {After cleaning, the data contained} $6,829$ SNPs, along with important demographic variables including age, gender, race, education level, and smoking status (Table \ref{blcs_dem}). {As} smoking {is known to play} a {significant} role in {the development of} lung cancer, we were particularly interested in estimating the interactions between the SNPs and smoking status, in addition to {their} main effects.

-We assumed a high-dimensional logistic model with the outcome being the binary lung cancer indicator, and the predictors including demographic variables, the SNPs (with prefix ``AX"), and the interactions between the SNPs and the smoking status (the prefix ``SAX") ($p=13,663$).
-We applied SSGLM with $B=1,000$ random splittings and drew inference on all the 13,663 predictors.
-Table \ref{blcs} listed the top predictors sorted by their p-values.
-We identified $9$ significant coefficients after Bonferroni correction.
-All were interaction terms, providing strong evidence of SNP-smoking interactions, rarely reported before.
+We assumed a high-dimensional logistic model with the {binary} outcome being {an indicator of} lung cancer {status.
+Predictors included} demographic variables, the SNPs (with prefix ``AX"), and the interactions between the SNPs and smoking status ({with} prefix ``SAX"; $p=13,663$).
+We applied {the} SSGLM with $B=1,000$ random {splits} and drew inference on all 13,663 predictors.
+Table \ref{blcs} {lists} the top predictors ranked by their p-values.
+We identified $9$ significant coefficients after using Bonferroni correction {for multiple comparisons}.
+All were interaction terms, providing strong evidence of SNP-smoking interactions, {which have} rarely {been} reported.
 These nine SNPs came from three genes, TUBB, ERBB2, and TYMS.
-TUBB mutations were associated with both poor treatment response to paclitaxel-containing chemotherapy, and poor survival in patients with advanced non-small-cell lung cancer (NSCLC) \citep{monzo1999paclitaxel,kelley2001genetic}. \cite{rosell2001predictive} has proposed using the presence of TUBB mutations as a basis for selecting initial chemotherapy for patients with advanced NSCLC.
-In contrast, intragenic ERBB2 kinase mutations occur more often in the adenocarcinoma subtype of lung cancer \citep{stephens2004lung,beer2002gene}.
-Finally, advanced NSCLC patients with low/negative thymidylate synthase (TYMS) have better response to Pemetrexed–Based Chemotherapy and longer progression free survival \citep{wang2013association}.
+TUBB mutations {are} associated with both poor treatment response to paclitaxel-containing chemotherapy and poor survival in patients with advanced non-small-cell lung cancer (NSCLC) \citep{monzo1999paclitaxel,kelley2001genetic}. \cite{rosell2001predictive} has proposed using the presence of TUBB mutations as a basis for selecting initial chemotherapy for patients with advanced NSCLC.
+In contrast, intragenic ERBB2 kinase mutations occur more often in the adenocarcinoma lung cancer {subtype} \citep{stephens2004lung,beer2002gene}. {Lastly}, advanced NSCLC patients with low/negative thymidylate synthase (TYMS) {are shown to} have better {responses} to Pemetrexed–{based chemotherapy} and longer progression free survival \citep{wang2013association}.